FullMetalFalcons/documentation/2024/onboarding/laptop_setup_README.md

 # Configure Software
 * Windows
+  * Cleanup the apps pinned in the taskbar:
+    * Remove default apps like *Outlook* and *Microsoft Store*
+    * Add pins for *Android Studio*, *Slack* and *GitHub Desktop*
-  * Fix issue with pointer disappearing as white-on-white in apps like Edge (per https://www.reddit.com/r/MicrosoftEdge/comments/wo2rtl/white_mouse_cursor_on_white_background_with_light/?rdt=37359 )
+  * Fix issue with pointer disappearing as white-on-white in apps like Edge (per [reddit](https://www.reddit.com/r/MicrosoftEdge/comments/wo2rtl/white_mouse_cursor_on_white_background_with_light/?rdt=37359 ))
     * Control Panel -> Mouse -> Pointers panel ->  "Text Select" -> beam_i.cur
     ![Windows Pointer](https://github.com/FullMetalFalcons/documentation/blob/main/2024/onboarding/images/Windows%20Pointer%20Options.png)
 * Edge
   * Customize the New Tab experience via the Gear icon on a new tab to turn off *Sponsored Content* and *Show Feed*
   ![Edge New Tab Config](https://github.com/FullMetalFalcons/documentation/blob/main/2024/onboarding/images/Edge%20New%20Tab%20Config.png)
-  * Add bookmarks to the Favorites Bar in these folders:
+  * Add bookmarks to the Favorites Bar in these folders.
+Do this at once by importing https://github.com/FullMetalFalcons/documentation/blob/main/2024/onboarding/edge_favorites.html or manually from this list:
     * Tools
       * Android Studio - https://developer.android.com/studio
       * Slack - https://slack.com/downloads/windows